pndni/Charge_GM_WM_Properties_Pipeline/README.md

 ### GNU-parallel

 An example [file](helper/parallel.sh) is provided for batch processing using gnu-parallel.
-See the comments for details
+See the comments for details.

 ### SLURM